 Many people report

 having been contacted by a deceased loved

 one while they were sound asleep.
 Because

 experience, they usually called it a "dream."
-However, most

 However, most quickly added, "But it just

 wasn't like an ordinary dream."
 The Guggenheim's

 call these experiences "sleep-state ADCs,"

 and they are a very common type of ADC.

 There are many significant

 differences between an ordinary dream and

 a sleep-state ADC.
-A dream is
+A dream is generally

-generally fragmented, jumbled, filled with symbolism,
+fragmented, jumbled, filled with symbolism,

 and incomplete in various ways.
 Though some

 are very intense emotionally, they typically

 are often soon forgotten.